godatadriven/godatadriven-blog/content/kendalltau.md

 $$\tau = \frac{4-2}{6} = \frac{1}{3},$$
 which means the two ranks are slightly correlated.

-Please note that since there are no ties in the above example we can directly translate it to two lists:
+Please note that since there are no ties in the above example, we can directly translate it to two lists:
 ```python
 a = ['apple', 'pear', 'banana', 'kiwi']
 b = ['pear', 'banana', 'apple', 'kiwi']
 ```
+In list-form, a concordant pair has the same order in both lists, while the order of a discordant pair is swapped.
+Two elements cannot occupy the same spot, so we can not have ties.

-## Comparing recommendations
+## Comparing top items

-A problem arises when one tries to compare recommendations.
-A recommender often comes up with a _very_ long list of all possible items, while we are only interested in a few items at the top.

-For example, a recommender of a webshop will rank all products that are available in the shop, and then show the best (let's say top-5) as suggestions.
-If we want to compare the output of two recommenders we are not interested in the correlation of the _entire_ ranks, since only the 5 best results are shown.
+I often encounter situations where I want to compare two ranks, but where I am mostly (if not only) interested in the top end of the rank.
+An example of this are recommenders: a recommender of a webshop will rank all products that the webshop has to offer and then display the most relevant (let's say top-10) products on a page.
+So if I want to compare the results of two recommenders I might be interested in the top-10 or top-20, but I'm definitely not interested at what happens at the bottom of the lists.

+Of course I can compare the top-10 results from recommender A with the top-10 results from recommender B.
-One would want to compare only the top-5 results of each recommender.
-The problem here lies in the fact that the Kendall tau is undefined if the two ranks do not contain the same elements.
-And if we are comparing two recommenders which each pick 5 items from a very large set, then it is likely that there are some items that do not occur is both lists, if not all.
+But the problem here is that the Kendall tau is not defined if the lists do not contain the same elements.
+And of course the top-10 of two (very) long ranks will most likely contain some different elements (if not all!).

 ##